roryhr/website/README.md

 # Website Code

-Here's the code and content for my static website hosted on Github.
+Here's the code and markdown for my static website hosted on GitHub.
-I use the Pelican to generate HTML from the markdown files.
+I use the [Pelican](https://getpelican.com/) static site generator to make HTML from the markdown files.

 ## Quick Start

-Start a local server that watches the `content/` and sends HTML to the `output/` folder.
+Start a local server that watches the `content/` folder and sends HTML to the `output/` folder.

 ```commandline
 conda activate py39